menandmice/micetro_docs/guides/implementation/central_ha.rst

 Windows
 -------

-1. In the existing (or designated as *primary*) server running Central, edit the preferences file ``preferences.cfg``, adding
+1. In the existing (or designated as *primary*) server running Central, edit the preferences file ``preferences.cfg``, by adding the following to the end of the file:

   .. code-block::

    ClusterMemberName = somename

-  to the end of the file. ``somename`` is the unique name that will identify the Central instance in the high availability cluster.
+  ``somename`` is the unique name that will identify the Central instance in the high availability cluster.
 (E.g. "1", “primary”, or "central1").

 2. Restart the primary Central application from the command line: